The AHA Food Certification Program Guides You to Best Nutrition Choices

 Blue Monochromatic Look

-Established in 1995, the American Heart Association and food industry leaders collaborated across the foodscape systems.
-Why?
-To create a world of longer, healthier lives through nutrition security for all.
+Established in 1995, the American Heart Association and food industry leaders collaborated across foodscape systems.
+Their goal is to create a world of longer, healthier lives through nutrition security for all.

 Cole Haan Ble Wool Women's Long Wrap Coat

-The symbols or heart-check mark makes it easy to spot heart-healthy foods in the grocery store.
+The symbols or heart-check marks make it easy to spot heart-healthy foods in the grocery store.
 I never knew of the coordinated effort to help people live longer, healthier lives.

 Fashionphile Preloved Chanel Tweed Flap Bag